backdrop-contrib/uc_addresses/README.txt

 provide contact information.
 This initial entry can be edited later.

 When users visit their "My account" page, a new tab will be present:
-"Address Book".
+"Address book".
 They will be able to:

   * Add a new address
   * Edit an existing address